Vaginal hysterectomy

 Vaginal hysterectomy is a surgical procedure to remove the uterus through the vagina.

-During a vaginal hysterectomy, the surgeon detaches the uterus from the ovaries, fallopian tubes and upper vagina, as well as from the blood vessels and connective tissue that support it, before removing the uterus.
+During a vaginal hysterectomy, the surgeon frees the uterus from the ovaries, fallopian tubes and upper vagina, as well as from the blood vessels and connective tissue that support it.
+Then the surgeon removes the uterus.

-Hysterectomy often includes removal of the cervix as well as the uterus.
-When the surgeon also removes one or both ovaries and fallopian tubes, it’s called a total hysterectomy with salpingo-oophorectomy (sal-ping-go-o-of-uh-REK-tuh-me).
-All of these organs are part of your reproductive system and are situated in your pelvis.
+Hysterectomy often includes removal of the cervix.
+This is called a total vaginal hysterectomy.
+When the surgeon also removes one or both ovaries and fallopian tubes, it's called a total hysterectomy with salpingo-oophorectomy (sal-ping-go-o-of-uh-REK-tuh-me).
+All these organs are in the pelvis as part of the reproductive system.

 Why it's done

-For most of these conditions — with the possible exception of cancer — hysterectomy is just one of several treatment options.
-You might not need to consider hysterectomy if medications or less invasive gynecological procedures manage your symptoms.
+For most of these conditions except cancer, hysterectomy may be just one treatment option.
+Medicines or less invasive gynecological procedures might ease your symptoms.

 You cannot become pregnant after a hysterectomy.
-If you’re not sure that you’re ready to give up your fertility, explore other treatments.
+If you think you might still want to get pregnant, find out about other treatments.

 Risks

-Although vaginal hysterectomy is generally safe, any surgery has risks.
+Although vaginal hysterectomy is mostly safe, any surgery has risks.
 Risks of vaginal hysterectomy include:

 How you prepare

-As with any surgery, it’s normal to feel nervous about having a hysterectomy.
-Here’s what you can do to prepare:
+As with any surgery, people often feel nervous about having a hysterectomy.
+Here's what you can do to prepare:

 What you can expect

-Talk with your doctor about what to expect during and after a vaginal hysterectomy, including physical and emotional effects.
+Talk with your healthcare team about what to expect during and after a vaginal hysterectomy.

-You’ll lie on your back, in a position similar to the one you’re in for a Pap test.
-You might have a urinary catheter inserted to empty your bladder.
-A member of your surgical team will clean the surgical area with a sterile solution before surgery.
+You lie on your back, like you do for a Pap test.
+You might have a tube, called a urinary catheter, put into your urethra to empty your bladder.
+A member of your surgical team will clean the surgical area with a sterile liquid before surgery.

-You might be a candidate for a laparoscopically assisted vaginal hysterectomy (LAVH) or robotic hysterectomy.
-Both procedures allow your surgeon to remove the uterus vaginally while being able to see your pelvic organs through a slender viewing instrument called a laparoscope.
+Laparoscopically assisted vaginal hysterectomy (LAVH) or robotic hysterectomy may be an option for you.
+Both procedures allow your surgeon to remove the uterus through the vagina while seeing your pelvic organs through a slender viewing instrument called a laparoscope.

-Your surgeon performs most of the procedure through small abdominal incisions aided by long, thin surgical instruments inserted through the incisions.
-Your surgeon then removes the uterus through an incision made in your vagina.
+Your surgeon does most of the procedure through small cuts in the belly.
+The surgeon puts long, thin surgical instruments through the cuts.
+Your surgeon then removes the uterus through a cut made in your vagina.

-Your surgeon might recommend LAVH or robotic hysterectomy if you have scar tissue on your pelvic organs from prior surgeries or from endometriosis.
+Your surgeon might suggest LAVH or robotic hysterectomy if you have scar tissue on your pelvic organs from earlier surgeries or from endometriosis.

-You’ll take medication for pain.
-Your health care team will encourage you to get up and move as soon as you’re able.
+You take medicine for pain.
+Your healthcare team will help you get up and move as soon as you can.

-It’s normal to have bloody vaginal discharge for several days to weeks after a hysterectomy, so you’ll need to wear sanitary pads.
+You may have bloody vaginal discharge for several days to weeks after a hysterectomy.
+So you need to wear sanitary pads.

-Recovery after vaginal hysterectomy is shorter and less painful than it is after an abdominal hysterectomy.
-A full recovery might take three to four weeks.
+Recovery after vaginal hysterectomy is shorter and less painful than it is after abdominal hysterectomy.
+A full recovery might take 3 to 4 weeks.

-Contact your doctor if pain worsens or if you develop nausea, vomiting or bleeding that’s heavier than a menstrual period.
+Contact your healthcare team if pain gets worse.
+Also call if you have nausea or vomiting or bleeding that's heavier than a menstrual period.

 After a hysterectomy, you might feel relief because you no longer have heavy bleeding or pelvic pain.